PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Two production occurrences exist.
-Indexed binary-layout convergence consumes the first result with `residual_graph_index`; the terminal direct call after diagnostics-aware normalization/pad cleanup currently discards its result.
-A strict characterization contract selects only that direct call for the future `_terminal_instancenorm_residual_add_stats` target.
-It fixes the live LayoutState argument, retained terminal residual/Mul/Concat successor, and the single graph-indexed nested occurrence.
-Retaining the direct result must remain an assignment-only orchestration change with no consumer or additional graph work.
+Indexed binary-layout convergence consumes the first result with `residual_graph_index`; the terminal direct call after diagnostics-aware normalization/pad cleanup now retains its unchanged result as `_terminal_instancenorm_residual_add_stats`.
+The contract fixes the live LayoutState argument, retained terminal residual/Mul/Concat successor, and the single graph-indexed nested occurrence.
+This is an assignment-only orchestration change with no consumer or additional graph work.